Q: What is UIL and what does it stand for?

 The Spelling eMentor is a program that allows students to practice spelling words in a given collection, such as the UIL high school Word Power list, the 3rd and 4th grade list from A+ Spelling book, the 5th and 6th grade list from the A+ book, or the 7th and 8th words from A+.
 This is our interactive program to teach spellings of word, enable a student to concentrate on words difficult for him or her, and ultimately master all the words in the list.
 For each word, a student hears the word pronounced while viewing the phonetic pronunciation(s), definition, parts of speech, and sometimes a sentence for the word.
 For the high school list, the words marked for vocabulary study are indicated with an "*" so students will realize that these are the words for which they will need to know the definitions.
 Each vocabulary word also presents the etymology of the word, and these can be studied selectively to learn their spellings and study dictionary information on each word.

 The UIL Spelling/Vocabulary eMentor presents only the words marked for vocabulary study in the UIL Word Power list.
 Questions are presented in a multiple-choice format.
 This product contains only the 350 words for which a student is responsible for definitions and etymology.
-View Vocabulary eMentor for UIL here.
+Order our UIL spelling & Vocabulary eMentor to get started now.